shaliulab/idoc_docs/docs/index.md

 * Software and Data Analysis: Information on software installation, including video tracking and data processing.

-For a detailed description of IDOC system, please see the [preprint].
+For a detailed description of IDOC system, please see the [preprint](https://doi.org/10.1101/2024.12.18.629135).
 We are still actively maintaining this documentation.

 Contact: erik.tedre@kuleuven.be, antonio.ortega@kuleuven.be, or e.baz@science.suez.edu.eg.